 The Business School learning platform features All learning resources and materials for the Business School students and professors are available through the Business School learning platform, centralized and under the school's control, also, learning resources of third parties are available through the Business School learning platform (accessing WESTFIELD Digital Library).
 The Business School learning platform works on a 100% online basis.
-Interaction is mostly asynchronous, with the exception of certain Seminars, Lectures and Business Plan Presentations, which can be followed in real time through WESTFIELD TV or Cisco Webex, and then accessed in an asynchronous fashion.
+Interaction is mostly asynchronous, with the exception of certain Seminars, Lectures and Business Plan Presentations, which can be followed in real time through WESTFIELD TV, Cisco Webex or Zoom, and then accessed in an asynchronous fashion.
 Please refer to section "Facilities, Library and Equipment" for more details about the school's learning management system.
 Acceptance of transfer of credits Students have to complete thoroughly the courses in order to obtain the credits necessary to complete the program.
 The Business School's programs do not contemplate credit by examination, although transfer credits form other institutions may be accepted.
 Please refer to section "Transferability of Credits" for more details.

-Disclosures No criminal background check, medical exam or physical requirements are required to enter a program.
+Ref.
+ISD- Volume 7 | No. 4 | 2018-2019 westfield.education Disclosures No criminal background check, medical exam or physical requirements are required to enter a program.
 Please refer to the section "Student Affairs" for more information about the school's policy regarding hazing, smoking, weapons, non-discrimination, sexual harassment and drug and alcohol abuse prevention.

 Distribution of materials and class methodology Participants access through their personal webpage which includes all of the documentation and study materials applicable to the course.
 (Theme, readings, cases and other materials).
 Each class is run through an entire week with a methodology that enables students to understand and analyze the different discussed subjects with enough time and flexibility to reflect and discuss in depth the different cases provided in the forums.
-Once the class is over, the professor inserts the main conclusions derived from the class discussions on the case submitted.
+Once the class is over, the professor inserts the main conclusions derived from the class discussions and surveys.